Estimated reading time: 5 minutes

 It just takes one short, sharp hailstorm right above your fruit tree to wreak havoc (as you can see from the apples in the photo above).

 Hail is random, unpredictable, and unpreventable.
-Luckily, the best defence against it is the same defence as tip #1 – netting!
+Luckily, the best defense against it is the same defense as tip #1 – netting!
 In fact, preventing hail damage is an even more common reason that commercial orchardists use netting than bird protection.

 It won’t completely prevent damage to any fruit that is just under the net for example, but it can make a huge difference to the overall levels of damage in the tree.